cbuchart/operating_systems_lectures/notes/notes.md

 -   The hold and wait or resource holding conditions may be removed by requiring processes to request all the resources they will need before starting up (or before embarking upon a particular set of operations).
 This advance knowledge is frequently difficult to satisfy and, in any case, is an inefficient use of resources.
 Another way is to require processes to request resources only when it has none.
 Thus, first they must release all their currently held resources before requesting all the resources they will need from scratch.
 This too is often impractical.
 It is so because resources may be allocated and remain unused for long periods.
 Also, a process requiring a popular resource may have to wait indefinitely, as such a resource may always be allocated to some process, resulting in resource starvation.

 -   The no preemption condition may also be difficult or impossible to avoid as a process must be able to have a resource for a certain amount of time, or the processing outcome may be inconsistent or thrashing may occur.
 However, inability to enforce preemption may interfere with a priority algorithm.
-Preemption of a \"locked out\" resource generally implies a rollback, and is to be avoided, since it is very costly in overhead.
+Preemption of a _locked out_ resource generally implies a rollback, and is to be avoided, since it is very costly in overhead.
 Algorithms that allow preemption include lock-free and wait-free algorithms and optimistic concurrency control.
 If a process holding some resources and requests for some another resource(s) that cannot be immediately allocated to it, the condition may be removed by releasing all the currently being held resources of that process.

 -   The final condition is the circular wait condition.
 Approaches that avoid circular waits include disabling interrupts during critical sections and using a hierarchy to determine a partial ordering of resources.
 If no obvious hierarchy exists, even the memory address of resources has been used to determine ordering and resources are requested in the increasing order of the enumeration.